-So here is your sales pitch on real estate investing.
-Mind you I am not selling you as real estate agent would sell you on an overly expensive home, but as sort of a financial advisor.
-The Down Payment for an investment property used to be 30% of the property.
-However, now you can do it at 20%.
-So if you wanted to buy a \$100,000.00 condo, you would have to save up \$20,000.00.
-Later, I will give ideas on how you could possibly even borrow that first 20k.
+Down Payment for an investment property used to be 30% of the property.
+However, now you can do it at 20%, and depending on the lender and your credit, you might even be able to do less.
+So if you wanted to buy a \$100,000.00 investment property- which is different than a primary residence or second home, you would have to save up about 20,000.00 (plus closing costs).

 When you rent the property out, do not expect to make money of the rental.
-It is sad, but it is very hard to make actual "cash flow" off the property.
-In fact, after a few years of reading Rich Dad, I finally saw why he was saying that you should buy an entire Complex consisting of 4 rental units, as opposed to buying 1 condo in a large complex.
-The reason is the Fees.
+It is sad, but it may be very hard to make any initial "cash flow" off the property.
+The reason is the HOA Fees.
 Mostly, the HOA fee is anywhere around the ball park of \$200-\$250 a month.
 The problem is, this money right here would have been profit, but is now going to the "association".
 Meaning, the people who own the large complex are taking most of the profit that could be yours.
-And note that garbage service is not \$10,000.00 a month.

-Obviously, if you could buy your own complex for 250k with \$50,000 down, and 4 units, and not have to pay association fees, you now profit an extra \$1,000.00 a month, and recoup the down payment in about 4 years.
+So, if you could buy your own complex for 250k with \$50,000 down, and 4 units, and not have to pay association fees, you may be able to avoid the HOA fees, and now turn the \$800.00 that would have went to the HOA into profit.
 Then that is all extra flow- minus expenses and headaches.